hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 + [Notification Operations Details](#ServiceDetailsNotification)+ [Alarm Operations](#ServiceAlarmOps) - The alarm resource identifies a particular metric scoped by namespace, type and dimensions, which should trigger a set of actions when the value of the metric exceeds a threshold.
 + [Alarm Operations Details](#ServiceDetailsAlarm)#### 2.1.1 High Level ### {#HighLevel}
 There are 4 major operations (besides Version information):
 + Endpoints specify the connection for consuming metric data to the AMQP message queue.
+(Endpoints can only be created once per tenant.
+At least one Dimension must be specified.)
 + Subscriptions specify what monitoring data is to be streamed.
-You must create an endpoint to use with the subscription.
+(You must create an endpoint to use with the subscription.)
 + Notifications specify the method(s) in which a user is contacted by alarms.+ Alarms specify user defined exceptional conditions that the user feels the need to be notified about.
-You must create a Notification method to use with the Alarm.
+(You must create a Notification method to use with the Alarm.
+At least one Dimension must be specified.
 #### 2.1.2 Namespaces, Metrics and Dimensions ### {#Metrics}
+The Monitoring API makes use of several metric related pre-defined constants throughout.

 ##### 2.1.2.1 Namespaces #### {#Namespaces}
-The Monitoring API makes use of several metric related pre-defined constants throughout.
-Foremost is the namespace constant.
-Supported namespaces are:
+*Supported Namespaces*

 + Compute